Thomas Havers: Early life

-Thomas Havers was born in Thelton Hall, Norfolk in 1810, and raised a Jesuit Catholic.
-He was educated at Stonyhurst College, Lancashire.
+Thomas Havers was born in Thelton Hall, Norfolk in 1810, and raised a Catholic.
+He was educated at the Jesuit school Stonyhurst College, Lancashire.
 He married Ellen Ruding in 1844.
 He worked for the London firm Ricketts, Boutcher & Co, rising to the position of 'confidential clerk' to William Boutcher, one of the first directors of the Falkland Islands Company.
 By 1851, Havers was acting secretary of the FIC and three years later was appointed colonial manager.

 Emigration to the Falkland Islands

 Havers travelled to the Falkland Islands in 1854 with his wife, four children and two servants.
 He spent some time in Montevideo on the journey down, in the house of Samuel Fisher Lafone.
 Ellen his wife died within four months of arriving on the Falklands.
 He later went on to marry his governess, Mary Clare Coppinger.
 In June 1854 Thomas was appointed a Justice of the Peace, and in August 1854 he was appointed deputy chairman of the Magistrates and Police Courts of the Falkland Islands.
 Havers was committed to his Catholic faith and organised prayer services, catechism classes, and made efforts to obtain the services of an English speaking resident priest.
 In 1858, his position in the Falkland Islands Company was terminated, citing "culpable disregard of the Board's instructions and from his having kept his accounts in such negligent confusion".
 This left him destitute, and with no means of returning to England.